chef-boneyard/chef-rfc/new/resource_metadata.md

 * Description: A description of the property.
 * Introduced: The cookbook version that added the property
 * Deprecated: Is the property deprecated?
+* Name Property: Is this property the name property for the resource

 Example:
 ```json